The following diagrams represent two similar reactions that have ... | Channels for Pearson+

 Equilibrium Constant (K)

-The equilibrium constant (K) is a numerical value that expresses the ratio of the concentrations of products to reactants at equilibrium for a given chemical reaction.
-It is calculated using the formula K = [products]^[coefficients] / [reactants]^[coefficients], where the brackets denote concentration and coefficients are the stoichiometric coefficients from the balanced equation.
-A large K value indicates a reaction that favors products, while a small K value suggests a preference for reactants.
+The equilibrium constant (K) is a numerical value that expresses the ratio of the concentrations of products to reactants at equilibrium, each raised to the power of their coefficients in the balanced chemical equation.
+For the reaction A2 + 3B ⇌ 2C2, K can be calculated using the formula K = [C2]^2 / ([A2][B]^3).
+This constant provides insight into the extent of the reaction and whether products or reactants are favored at equilibrium.

 Recommended video: